 I recommend watching this video.

-Islam is more than just a religion; it is a complete way of life, designed for the well-being and benefit of all of humanity.
-It is the fastest-growing religion in the world, offering a comprehensive framework for personal, social, and spiritual development.
+Islam is not just a religion; it’s a comprehensive way of life, crafted for the well-being and benefit of all humanity.
 The word Islam in Arabic comes from the root “Salam”, which means “peace,” and it conveys the essence of submitting to God’s will.
-In its simplest form, Islam is about achieving peace with God, oneself, and the world.
-A common greeting among Muslims is “As-Salamu Alaikum”, meaning “Peace be upon you,” a reminder of the peaceful nature of the faith.
+In its simplest form, Islam is about achieving inner peace , and the world.
+A common greeting among Muslims is “ASalam Alaikum”, meaning “Peace be with you,” a reminder of the peaceful nature of the faith.

-Muslims believe in one unique, all-powerful God (Allah in Arabic), the same God worshipped by all the prophets throughout history, including Adam, Noah, Abraham, Moses, and Jesus (may peace be upon them all).
-They believe that the final and complete message from God was revealed to Prophet Muhammad (peace be upon him), who is regarded as the last prophet and messenger.
-The teachings of the Quran, which Muslims believe to be the literal word of God, along with the Sunnah (the practices and teachings of the Prophet Muhammad), guide Muslims in all aspects of life—spiritual, moral, and social.
+Muslims believe in one unique, all-powerful God (Allah in Arabic), the originator and creator of the universe, the same God worshipped by all the prophets throughout history, including Adam, Noah, Abraham, Moses, and Jesus (may peace be upon them all).
+They believe that the final message from God was revealed to Prophet Muhammad (peace be upon him), who is regarded as the last prophet and messenger.
+The teachings of the Quran, which Muslims believe to be the literal word of God, along with the Sunnah (the practices and teachings of the Prophet Muhammad), guide Muslims in all aspects of life spiritual, moral, and social.

 Through the Shahada, a person joins the Muslim Ummah (community), becoming part of a worldwide family that is committed to peace, justice, and the worship of the One True God.
 Islam, with its comprehensive guidance for living a righteous life, offers hope, purpose, and fulfillment for all who choose to follow its path.